{RE}GENERATING OUR NATURAL INTELLIGENCE

 ACCOMMODATIONS

 Accommodations will be in shared camp cabins at Camp Couchiching.
-Facilities include flush toilets and hot showers.
+Camp facilities include flush toilets and hot showers.
 Please bring a sleeping bag, pillow, towel and flashlight.
-Tent camping is available on the Camp Couchiching property (same cost applies).
-Please inform us of any special accommodation needs on your registration form.
+Tent camping is available on the Camp Cooch property (same cost applies).
+Please inform us of any special accommodation needs when you completing your conference registration.

 WHAT TO BRING